Cray-HPE/docs-csm/install/README.md

 Review the BICAN summary before continuing with the CSM install.
 For detailed BICAN documentation, see [BICAN technical details](../operations/network/management_network/bican_technical_details.md).

-## High-level overview of CSM Install
+## High-level overview of CSM install

 In the [Pre-installation](#pre-installation) section of the install, information about the HPE Cray EX system and the site is used to prepare the configuration payload.
 An initial node called the PIT